RJ722/reducing-dead-code/README.md

 - Integration with automatic analysis tools like [GitMate](https://gitmate.io), etc. for automatic code-reviews with native support for Github and Gitlab.

+## Download

+You may find the most recent version of the presentation here: https://github.com/RJ722/reducing-dead-code/releases

 Author: RJ722

 PyCon India, 2017